microsoft/MCAPSTechConnect2024-lab214/skillable/exercise2.md

     """;
     ```

-    This way, the agent knows that it can use some tools to retrieve the information it needs to perform its tasks.
-We have added also a bit of information that explain how to use them.
+   We have added a bit of information that explain how to use the tools we created.
 For example, the weather plugin requires the latitude and the longitude of the location for which we want the current temperature, so the LLM must retrieve them first.

 Now let's test the agent again.